What’s the Average Cost of a Hospital Stay in the U.S.?

 Average Cost of an Overnight Hospital Stay By State

-According to Kaiser Family Foundation cost statistics, these were average state costs per inpatient night in 2021, the most recent numbers available.
+According to Kaiser Family Foundation cost statistics, these were average costs by state per inpatient night in 2022, the most recent numbers available.

 Kentucky$2468